 While these wolves are predators, they aren’t picky about the prey they hunt.
 Aside from the typical herbivorous animals like sheep and deer, the Eurasian Wolf is not above hunting rodents and lizards, especially when they can’t find any other prey to hunt.

-Biggest Wolf Ever: Mackenzie Valley Wolf
+Largest Wolf Species: Mackenzie Valley Wolf

+What is the largest wolf species?
 The leader of the pack is the Mackenzie Valley Wolf, also known as the Canis lupus occidentalis, the Northwestern Wolf, or the Canadian Timber Wolf.
 It gets its name from the Mackenzie River Valley in Canada where the largest wolf in the world is most frequently spotted.

 Lengthwise, it has the same size as the Tundra Wolf at 7 feet.
 But it outweighs both the Tundra and the Eurasian Wolf by at least 15 pounds with an average weight of 175 pounds.
 Its size makes it incredibly difficult for an average human to win a fight against the Mackenzie Valley Wolf.